akleventis/ascii_art/readme.md

 1. The art will reset once a deploy is run
-2. This is simple... this is safe... everythings fine 😎
+2. This is simple... this is safe... everything is going to be okay 😎

 (while ssh'd in)